vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 ## Overriding the update action

-Our `create` action is working great - time to turn our attention to the `update` action.
+Our `create` action is working great.
+Time to turn our attention to the `update` action.
 The `update` action is called when users attempt to change the e-mail address or password associated with their account.

 When users attempt to change their e-mail address, a confirmation link is sent to the new address.
 Their account continues to be associated with their old address until the confirm the new one.
 The new address is stored as "unconfirmed" until they click the confirmation link.